Policy and Procedure Name:

 of BWC that it may consider a Lump Sum Advancement (LSA) request on a scheduled

-including a dependent in a claim for death benefits.
+dependent in a claim for death benefits.

 8. For claims with